Lorex Doorbell Camera Review

 Our Full Experience with Lorex Doorbell

 Happy that the installation process was completed, we turned our attention to Lorex’s equipment and technology and found that they are both solid.
-Next, we ran through our customary tests of the Lorex Doorbell.
-We got mostly what we expected: A camera that gave us instant insight into who’s at our door, each and every time.
+Next, we ran through our doorbell tests.
+With Lorex, we got mostly what we expected: A camera that let us know instantly who was out our door.

 Lorex Doorbell Camera Device Log